 Learn Through Listening

 One of the best ways to learn in group therapy for mental health is to listen.
 That is because participants will share their own personal testimonies as well as the situations they continue to experience.
-Not only will they share those with the group, but they will likely share how they plan to/planned on managing them.
-Input from others in the group can open up the conversation and simply by listening, participants can learn something new and apply it to their own lives.
-At some meetings, some people may contribute to the conversation rather than listen and absorb, however that is highly beneficial too, as sharing can provide a sense of relief.
+Not only will they share those with the group, but they will share how they plan to/planned on managing them.
+Input from others in the group can open up the conversation simply by listening.
+Participants can learn something new and apply it to their own lives.
+At some meetings, people may contribute to the conversation rather than listen and absorb.
+However, that is highly beneficial too, as sharing can provide a sense of relief.

 Develop Coping Skills

-Individuals may work with their own therapist in a one-on-one setting to focus on the specifics that surround their mental health issues.
+Individuals may work with their own therapist in a one-on-one setting to focus on specifics that surround their mental health.
 There, they likely work to establish healthy coping skills.
-Group therapy for mental health, however, brings all types of people together to share what they have learned along the way.
-This means that all participants get the opportunity to learn more about the coping skills that other people use to manage their mental illness.
+Group therapy for mental health, however, brings all types of people together to share what they have learned.
+This means, participants get to learn more about the coping skills that other people use to manage their mental illness.
 They may consider trying one or more of the coping skills they learn about in group therapy and apply it to their own lives.
 If it works out, then they have another skill to add to their arsenal, making their recovery stronger than before.

 Normalizes Mental Health Issues